 If you’ve used your Google to log in to websites such as Spotify or to log in to an online shopping cart like Flipkart, then you’re familiar with this authentication option.

 OpenID is an open protocol that many companies utilize to authenticate end-users.
 IdPs utilize this so that users can sign in directly to the OpenID.

 It can then access other websites and apps without logging in or sharing their sign-in information.

-There are many organizations that depend on software frameworks and security protocols like OAuth 2.0 and OpenID to bring efficiency to the security of various native and web-apps.
+There are many organizations that depend on software frameworks and security protocols like detailed difference OAuth 2.0 vs. OpenID to bring efficiency to the security of various native and web apps.

 Any Cybersecurity or IT specialist should know how to protect their web or native applications with the help of these API integrations via Sign in authentication/authorization protocols.